What Change Management Is in Safety Management Systems

 - Understand a system by describing/outlining it;

-- Identify risks associated with those hazards;
+- Identify and analyze risks associated with those hazards;

 - Develop needed risk controls.

-- Creating new risk controls;
+- Regularly evaluating risk controls;

 - Reviewing, measuring, and monitoring safety data;

-- Reporting safety issues;
+- Reporting safety issues and auditing operations;

-- Managing safety issues;
+- Managing safety issues and audit findings;

 - Ensuring that program is improving (continuous improvement).